-While metal oxide arresters are comparatively modern devices, they have nonetheless undergone rapid development since their inception.
+While metal oxide surge arresters are comparatively modern devices, they have nonetheless undergone rapid development over the past 30 years.
 For example, such arresters were among the first apparatus in power systems to be equipped with polymeric insulation.
 Progress has also been achieved in improving MO resistor performance, making arresters among the most reliable of all system components.

-This edited past contribution to INMR by Prof. Volker Hinrichsen, retired from the Technische Universität Darmstadt in Germany, addressed remaining challenges in development of gapless MO arrester technology, including improved energy handling capability as well as on external grading systems to mitigate uneven distribution of electric field.
+This edited past contribution to INMR by Prof. Volker Hinrichsen, now retired from the Technische Universität Darmstadt in Germany addressed challenges in further development of gapless MO arrester technology.

 Gapless metal oxide arresters are the byproduct of the ‘accidental’ invention of ZnO resistors in 1968 by Matsushita Electric Industrial in Japan.
 Subsequent development toward overvoltage protection devices for electrical power systems resulted in the first such application by 1975.